 Struggling to Love Myself

 I was not always okay with myself.
 For a long time, I did not know who ‘Kevin’ was.
-I was the talented athlete and known for being my Denny’s little brother, but inside I struggled with insecurity, loneliness, anger, and confusion.
+I was the talented athlete and known as Denny’s little brother.
+Yet inside I struggled with insecurity, loneliness, anger, and confusion.
 I felt just a little different from everyone else, and I didn’t feel like I was worth it.
 I always had a kind heart, but I grew up thinking that sensitivity meant weakness, and I did not want to appear weak.
 Little did I know that many people feel the same way.

 My turning point came in 2016.
 I was struggling badly after a childhood friend took his life.
 I already had gotten several DUIs had to attend Alcoholics Anonymous (AA) because of a court order.
 One day, I showed up for a meeting with family that actually turned out to be an intervention.
 My brother and sister helped me get to a detox center, and then I entered rehab.